-Mustang Tiji Festival Trek is a one of a kind experience which incorporates the centuries-old Tiji Festival celebrated by the Buddhist Tibetan Community in Upper Mustang along with the beautiful journey through barren landscapes, narrow ridges and spectacular views of mountains.
+Mustang Tiji Festival Trek 19th May to 21st May 2020 is a one of a kind experience which incorporates the centuries-old Tiji Festival celebrated by the Buddhist Tibetan Community in Upper Mustang along with the beautiful journey through barren landscapes, narrow ridges and spectacular views of mountains.
 Endemic to the Mustang region, Tiji Festival is celebrated for 3 days showcasing the origin and essence behind the festival.
 Enjoyed by the local with huge zeal and religious rituals, the Tiji Festival Trek takes you into the Himalayan kingdom of Lo Manthang and allows you to enjoy the unique traditions of the city.

 Based on the Tiji myth celebrating the victory of good over evil, the celebratory rituals depict the origin of the legend.
 Dorje Jono, a legendary deity, also believed to be reincarnation of Buddha, fought against a demon threatening the existence of the ancient city itself.
 With great bravery and heroics, Dorje Jonno was able to come out victorious resulting in huge celebrations the hero throughout time.
 The dances in the festival include chanting prayers to ward off evil and the dances are displayed to the villagers for spreading good luck.
 The Tiji festival is unforgettable an experience and the arid valleys, eroded canyons, colorful mud houses on the backdrop of splendid mountains of Tukuche, Annapurna, Dhaulagiri, and Nilgiri will also definitely be breathtaking.
 After a flight to Jomsom from Pokhara, the journey of enjoying the natural diversity of the villages of Kagbeni, Chele, Ghiling, and Tsarang to Lo-Manthang begins.
 The trek will continue through deep canyons and among stunning rock formations backed by majestic mountain peaks.
 During this trip, you will be certainly be rewarded with the life experience in Upper Mustang, which has been secluded from the rest of the world and has successfully preserved its tradition and culture.
 The trek into the forbidden kingdom of Mustang, also known as the ‘Mini Tibet of Nepal’, is sure to be exceptional.